firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-10:18">To judge the fatherless and the oppressed, that the man of the earth may no more oppress.</p>

-<p id="psa-11:1"><To the chief Musician, A Psalm of David.> In the LORD put I my trust: how say ye to my soul, Flee as a bird to your mountain?</p>
+<p id="psa-11:1">In the LORD put I my trust: how say ye to my soul, Flee as a bird to your mountain?</p>

 <p id="psa-11:2">For, lo, the wicked bend their bow, they make ready their arrow upon the string, that they may privily shoot at the upright in heart.</p>